Oligohydramnios: Diagnosis

-Diagnosis of oligohydramnios is made by conducting a transabdominal ultrasound of the abdomen.
-There are two methods that can be used to make the diagnosis.
-The first is by using an amniotic fluid index (AFI).
-In this method, the sonographer measures the amniotic fluid in each of the four quadrants of the abdomen (right upper quadrant, left upper quadrant, right lower quadrant, left lower quadrant) and adds the values together.
+Diagnosis of oligohydramnios or anhydramnios is made by conducting a transabdominal ultrasound of the abdomen.

+There are two methods that can be used to make the diagnosis: the amniotic fluid index (AFI) and the single deepest pocket (SDP) measurement.
+An AFI of less than 5 cm or an SDP of less than 2 cm indicates oligohydramnios, and an AFI of 0 cm or an absent SDP indicates anhydramnios.
+In measuring the AFI, the sonographer measures the amniotic fluid in each of the four quadrants of the abdomen (right upper quadrant, left upper quadrant, right lower quadrant, left lower quadrant) and adds the values together.
 For reference, a normal AFI is 5–25 cm.
 An AFI <5 cm is considered oligohydramnios and an AFI >25 cm is considered polyhydramnios.
 Randomized control trials have shown that use of AFI can cause an increased number of false positive diagnosis of oligohydramnios and recommend using the measurement of a single deepest pocket (SDP) of amniotic fluid to diagnose oligohydramnios instead.

 To calculate a single deepest pocket, the sonographer scans each of the four quadrants of the abdomen looking for the deepest pocket of amniotic fluid that does not include any fetal body parts or an umbilical cord.
 It is measured from the 12 o'clock position to the 6 o'clock position.
 For reference, a normal SDP is 2–8 cm.
 A SDP <2 cm is considered oligohydramnios and a SDP >8 cm is considered polyhydramnios.
 The use of a SDP for diagnosis of oligohydramnios is associated with less false positives and thus less unnecessary interventions without an increase in adverse perinatal outcomes.

 In a multiple gestation pregnancy, measuring a single deepest pocket is the most accurate determination of adequate amniotic fluid levels.

 Management

 After initial diagnosis of oligohydramnios has been made, the next step is to perform a thorough history and physical exam, followed by diagnostic testing if indicated.
+Timely diagnosis and proper intervention for anhydramnios can significantly enhance the outlook for infants affected by this condition.
+The treatment depends on the underlying cause and may include: